Anxiety isn’t a Thing. It’s Many Things. Learn the Different Types of Anxiety Disorders

 - Gastrointestinal problems

 When you feel anxious, your body goes into fight or flight mode.
 You are on high alert; your body tenses up, and you are looking for possible danger.
-Everyone’s body responds a different way to danger and fear.
+Everyone’s body responds in a different way to danger and fear.
 Your anxiety symptoms may be completely different than someone else’s.

 Types of Anxiety Disorders